 - You can claim compensation for your injuries through your personal injury lawsuit.

 Damages You Could Receive with a Bike Accident ClaimWhen our car accident lawyers in Denver encourage you to pursue compensation after a bike accident, it has nothing to do with profits and everything to do with people.
 Jason Jordan and his team have dedicated their professional lives to helping people with serious injuries and the loved ones of those who don’t survive accidents.
 You can trust that everything your bike accident lawyer at Jordan, Herington & Rowley tells you is with your best interests in mind – no more, no less.
 If we say you could be eligible for compensation, we’re referring to a few different types:

 - Past and future medical bills

 - The most common injuries in bike accidents are broken bones, concussions, and abrasions from contact with the asphalt.
+Treating those injuries can incur large medical expenses.
 You could be eligible for payment for all of your accident-related medical bills, including for hospital stays, procedures, medications, medical devices, fuel expenses, and any future costs.